Sanketbhutani/cpp/README.md

 # cpp
-this is my code for competitive prog
+this is my code for competitive proging concepts